Conference Agenda

 - Adding long-term social and economic value to cities and communities

-- Accelerating indigenous business and employment growth
+- Accelerating Indigenous business and employment growth

-- Fostering and sustaining indigenous engagement in industry supply chains
+- Fostering and sustaining Indigenous engagement in industry supply chains

 Belinda Kendall, Chief Executive Officer and Business Lead, Curijo